simbacity/superapp/README.md

 Then visit `http://localhost:3000`.

 ## Debug mode

+Stop your current running dev server.

 Add the `debugger;` keyword to your code:

 <img width="630" alt="image" src="https://user-images.githubusercontent.com/98182227/213936474-242c5a14-834c-43f1-bcf9-a2df0970bc76.png">

-Go to debug tab in VSCode and click on the green `Start debugging` button:
+Go to debug tab in VSCode and click on the green `Start debugging` button.
+This will start a dev server in debug mode and you can visit `localhost:3000`:

 <img width="605" alt="image" src="https://user-images.githubusercontent.com/98182227/213936429-98532f93-a142-417e-8188-f7b7c48e10f2.png">